Skip to Main Content

 • Rely entirely on online sources, especially if they were in high school during the pandemic.

 As they adjust to college-level research, it is helpful to be as explicit as possible with your expectations.
-Ask:

 • Do you expect students to develop an original argument building on information gathered from other sources?

 • Are there particular types of sources you are expecting students to use?
-(E.g. peer reviewed article, book, primary source, reputable news article, etc.) It is helpful to define these terms for students.
+(E.g., peer-reviewed article, book, primary source, reputable news article, etc.) It is helpful to define these terms for students.
 Remember that there may be disciplinary differences in what some terms mean.

 • Are there particular search tools you expect students to use?